-Some of you will know them with the name of Crispelle di Riso or Crispelle dei Benedettini, they are elongated pancakes, made with rice, enriched with orange and lots of honey.
+Some of you may know them by the name of Crispelle di Riso or Crispelle dei Benedettini, they are pancakes with an elongated shape, made with rice, enriched with orange and lots of honey.

-Their name "crispelle"derives from their "crepe", rough surface.
+Their name "crispelle" comes from their "crisp", rough surface.
 "Zeppola", on the other hand, suggests their elongated shape, similar to a wedge.

-There are two interesting stories about this: the first sees the bread with honey as the poor ancestor of the rice donuts.
-In ancient times the phrase “Cc'è mmeli, cc'è mmeli…” was pronounced in reference to the birth of a newborn, as the father offered bread and honey to relatives to celebrate.
-The Rice Zeppole, therefore, are just perfect to celebrate all fathers!
+There are two interesting stories about this: the first sees bread with honey as the poor ancestor of rice donuts.
+In ancient times the phrase “Cc'è mmeli, cc'è mmeli…” was pronounced in reference to the birth of a newborn, as the father offered bread and honey to the relatives to celebrate.
+Rice Zeppole, therefore, are just perfect for celebrating all fathers!

-The second story tells of a Joseph who, in addition to being a carpenter, was also a fryer, for this reason fried Zeppole are prepared in honor of St. Joseph.
+The second story tells of a Giuseppe who, in addition to being a carpenter, was also a fryer, for this very reason fried Zeppole are prepared in honor of San Giuseppe.